Citron: Fruit

 The citron fruit is usually ovate or oblong, narrowing towards the stylar end.
 However, the citron's fruit shape is highly variable, due to the large quantity of albedo, which forms independently according to the fruits' position on the tree, twig orientation, and many other factors.
 The rind is leathery, furrowed, and adherent.
 The inner portion is thick, white and hard; the outer is uniformly thin and very fragrant.
 The pulp is usually acidic, but also can be sweet, and some varieties are entirely pulpless.

 Most citron varieties contain a large number of monoembryonic seeds.
 The seeds are white with dark inner coats and red-purplish chalazal spots for the acidic varieties, and colorless for the sweet ones.
 Some citron varieties have persistent styles which do not fall off after fecundation.
 Those are usually preferred for ritual etrog use in Judaism.

 Some citrons have medium-sized oil bubbles at the outer surface, medially distant to each other.
 Some varieties are ribbed and faintly warted on the outer surface.
 A fingered citron variety is commonly called Buddha's hand.

 The color varies from green, when unripe, to a yellow-orange when overripe.
-The citron does not fall off the tree and can reach 8–10 pounds (4–5 kg) if not picked before fully mature.
+The citron does not fall off the tree and can reach 8-10 lb if not picked before fully mature.
 However, they should be picked before the winter, as the branches might bend or break to the ground, and may cause numerous fungal diseases for the tree.

 Despite the wide variety of forms taken on by the fruit, citrons are all closely related genetically, representing a single species.
 Genetic analysis divides the known cultivars into three clusters: a Mediterranean cluster thought to have originated in India, and two clusters predominantly found in China, one representing the fingered citrons, and another consisting of non-fingered varieties.